NON-MYSTERY NOVELS

 Click on above picture for larger image

 Memoirs of a Bangkok Warrior - A M*A*S*H-type novel set in Thailand during the Vietnam War.
-This novel was optioned for film four times and came close to being the M*A*S*H for the Vietnam War.
+This novel was optioned for film five times and came close to being the M*A*S*H for the Vietnam War.
 Unfortunately, "close" only counts in horseshoes, grenades and atomic weapons.
 Some movie producers said it was "hilarious but uneven."
 I pointed out that so is the Old Testament and that got published and made into a movie.
 Unfortunately, that line of reasoning got me nowhere.
 Sample Chapter and Reviews

 Click on above picture for larger image